 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Typ 113 does not offer wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Typ 113 and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the X Typ 113 followed on from the Leica X2.
+The X Typ 113 is a recent model that features in the current product line-up of Leica.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is the Leica X Typ 113 better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X (Typ 113):

 - Ready to shoot: Comes with a built-in lens, while the D750 requires a separate lens.

 - More compact: Is smaller (133x73mm vs 141x113mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the D750).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.